AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-home-summary-layout-template.md

 You can also customize the fields that users see in the Home area when users click a project approval, document approval, or document version approval that is assigned to them.

-For information about the Home area, see [Use the Home area](../../../workfront-basics/using-home/using-the-home-area/use-the-home-area.md).For information about the Summary panel, see Summary overview in the new Adobe Workfront experience.
+For information about the Home area, see [Use the Home area](../../../workfront-basics/using-home/using-the-home-area/use-the-home-area.md).
+For information about the Summary panel, see [Summary overview in the new Adobe Workfront experience](../../../workfront-basics/the-new-workfront-experience/summary-overview.md).

 For information about layout templates for groups, see [Create and modify a group’s layout templates](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-layout-templates.md).